 Do Turtles Change Colors As They Grow?

 Yes, with the development of their body, the colors of most turtles change with it.
-An infant turtle is bright-colored, and as they get older, their shell color gets darker.
+Infant turtle is bright-colored, and as they get older, their shell color gets darker.
 Even the patterns change as they grow.
 A baby turtle will have the same color and design for at least a year or two before you notice the change.

 Also, the color difference depends upon the species of the turtle.